 - Engaging in conversation with the students and the faculty.

-- Summoning the Amiibo that grant items and gifts by using the Amiibo Gazebo.
+- Summoning the Amiibo that grants items and gifts by using the Amiibo Gazebo.

 - Strengthen bonds and skills with your students by engaging in activities with them.